kallaballa/sndcut/README.md

 See sndcut -h for advanced usage.

-#Examples
+# Examples
-In this repository included are two pregenerated examples.
-They both were generated from the same wav file (imperial.wav).
+In this repository included are 3 pregenerated examples.
+All were generated from the same wav file (imperial.wav).
 Please note that sndcut does automatic resampling of the audio data (default: 8000hz)

-Command line used to generate imperial_short.svg:
+Command line used to generate imperial_short.svg for a laser cutter:

     sndcut imperial.wav > imperial_short.svg

-Command line used to generate imperial_long.svg:
+Command line used to generate imperial_long.svg for a laser cutter:

     # a diameter of 300 millimeters
     sndcut -d300 imperial.wav > imperial_long.svg

+Command line used to generate imperial.nc.gz for a cnc mill:

+    # a 2mm milling cutter, a cut rate of 100mm/s, a plunge rate of 100mm/s, a material depth of 4mm, a groove depth of 0.1mm, a save depth of 10mm, a depth increment of 1mm for cutting and a depth increment of 0.1mm for the groove.
+    sndcut -r 44100 -p 10000 -g --gmc 2 --gcf 100 --gpf 100 --gmd 4 --ggd 0.1 --gsd 10 --gmi 1 --ggi 0.1 imperial.wav > imperial.nc
+    gzip imperial.nc

+# Laser Cutting
 The material I used is 5mm acrylic.
 I used a Epilog Legend 36Ext (60W) with following settings:
 - Green lines - Speed: 12%, Power: 100%
 - Blue lines - Speed: 10%, Power: 3%